mrlannigan/asi-prompt/README.md

 [![workflow](https://github.com/mrlannigan/asi-prompt/actions/workflows/node.js.yml/badge.svg)](https://github.com/mrlannigan/asi-prompt/actions/workflows/node.js.yml)

 Thank you again for the time and opportunity.
-I throughly enjoyed the conversation and this coding exercise.
+I thoroughly enjoyed the conversation and this coding exercise.

-If you would like to pull down this code and try it for yourself make sure you are using at least Node.js v18 or greater.
+If you would like to pull down this code and try it for yourself make sure you are using Node.js v18 or greater.

 ```shell
 $ npm install